Three students standing in front of a Mount Royal Univeristy Cessna at the Springbank Hangar.

 5. Why do I need a Category 1 Medical and how long does it take to get it?

-Your first step in pursuing a pilot career is to get an aviation medical to ensure you are medically fit to fly commercially.
+Before starting the Aviation program, students must be medically fit to fly commercially.
 Aviation medicals are provided by any licensed civil aviation medical examiner.
-As it can regularly take up to 90 days during regular for government paperwork processing, it is strongly recommended that applicants start with obtaining the Category 1 Medical at the same time as starting PPL training.
+As it can regularly take up to 90 days during regular for government paperwork processing, it is strongly recommended that applicants start with obtaining the Category 1 Medical several months prior to the first semester.
 You can find a qualified civil aviation medical examiner in your area through the Transport Canada Civil Aviation Medical Examiners Search.

 6. Does MRU Aviation conduct Private Pilot Licence (PPL) training?